Fist-of-fire/FistOfFire/README.md

 # FistOfFire
 HELLOOOO IM APOLLO / VOMIT!!

-I have a hard time starting conversations and holding them,, socially awkward n stuffs but besides that I’d love to friend ya!
+C+H is always welcomed!! in fact id LOVEEE if you did!!

+Interacting is also a ✅